College Factual by our College Data Analytics Team

 Master's Degree Highest Degree Type

-There were roughly 127 visual & performing arts students who graduated with this degree at UNI in the most recent year we have data available.
-Soon after graduating, visual & performing arts degree recipients usually earn about $28,819 in the first five years of their career.
+There were about 87 visual & performing arts students who graduated with this degree at UNI in the most recent year we have data available.
+After graduation, visual & performing arts degree recipients usually make around $28,819 in their early careers.

 More information about a degree in visual & performing arts from University of Northern Iowa